Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 Each deployment scenario has its own distinct set of stakeholders -- each of these stakeholders has their own incentives and priorities, which may or may not align with that of the decision subject \citep{laufer2023strategic}.

 For instance, for task (A), the judge (i.e. the decision-maker), is attempting to balance public safety concerns with the well-being of the criminal defendant (i.e. decision-subject).
 In such a case, the preferences and priorities of the judge and the defendant are not fully aligned, and there are actions the judge can take that will be directly harmful to the defendant, but aligned with a favorable outcome for them as a judge.
 There are even differences in alignment between the impacts of decisions for society at large (social costs of detention or crime) vs. the judge themselves, as cases where judges release defendants who then go on to commit other crimes often receive inordinate attention and potential blowback for judges. \citep{klllm17} refers to this as potential ``omitted payoff bias" arising from this misalignment.
 However, for task (B), the doctor and the patient are fairly aligned stakeholders -- insurance regimes such as US Medicare will not pay both the patient and healthcare provider if re-admission rate is high.
 Beyond insurance considerations, re-admitted patients introduce congestion costs and additional load on system, while of course patients want issues resolved without re-admission.

-In addition to considering the incentives of different stakeholders relative to the impacted population, it is also worth reflecting on the institutional incentives informing the investment to introduce and integrate a prediction into the default process in the first place.
-What kind of cost-benefit analysis informed the process?
+Not only do individual decision-makers face these incentives, but also the institutions that decided to introduce ADS in the first place.

 \paragraph{Timing} The timing of display and the presentation format of the prediction has an impact.
 For task A, the prediction is shown as a stratified band (high-mid-low risk) to the judges \emph{before} the decision is made to release or retain the defendant.\footnote{Presentation format matters, though this can be difficult to formalize.
 For example, risk scores summarize prior criminal history with flat quantitative information, which might otherwise be presented physically via printed reports on each prior encounter.
 The latter format can appear more salient.
 The PSA decision-making matrix used to be circulated with ``red" emphasis on higher-risk designations vs lower-risk designations, even though absolute risk of high PSA scores were low overall.
 It has since been updated to use varying shades of green instead. } For task B, the re-admission score is shown after the discharge of the patient, in order to inform which resources are provided to the patient following release.